johnnoel/katakana-practice/README.md

 ## Reasoning

-I needed some practice with katakana words - Duolingo is great but easy to guess from context - and wanted to hear what the word should sound like and understand what it's supposed to say / mean.
+I needed some practice with katakana words - Duolingo is great but easy to guess from context - and I wanted to hear what the word should sound like and understand what it's supposed to say / mean.

 ## Build